If the placenta partially or entirely blocks the regular vaginal delivery route, a doctor may refer to this as placenta previa.

 However, the position of the placenta

-If placenta previa does not resolve, it can increase the risk of:
+If placenta previa does not resolve, it can

 - complications to fetal growth